NCrashed/asteroids-arena/README.md

 In haskell nix-shell.

 ### Haskell
-FPS now stable 40-100, smooth gameplay.
+FPS now stable 40-100, smooth gameplay, but there are noticable freezes at, possibly, major GCs.
 ![Haskell FPS](./haskell/fps.png)

 ### C
 There is smooth gameplay.
-I experienced drops to 500 FPS occasionally.
+Some drops can be explained by interference of other software in OS.
 ![C FPS](./c/asteroids/fps.png)

 ### Rust